olekawaii/thorn/README.md

      |\  .....11..
 end
 ```
-the `9 5` under the name are the length ang height of a frame.
+the `9 5` under the name are the width and height of a frame.
 Every pixel in
 the art has a corresponding color, the colors being
 ```
 0 black